leonlin6/Credential_App_Demo/README.md

 ![App](screenshot-app.png)

 You have to click on buttons in the right order, otherwise, you'll get an error (if you try to close wallet that has not been open yet, for example).
-Check the console for the result of every step.
+Check the console for the result of every step.# Credential_App_Demo